ASKabalan/Jax-multihost/README.md

     <img src="assests/single.png" alt="Alt">
 </div>

+\
 __note:__ JAX is always multicontroller from what I understood, but for simplicity I will call it single controller when there is one process launched by the end user (that's you) even if JAX launches multiple processes under the hood.

 ## 3.5.
 Multi controller for multiple nodes

 Think of a node as a personal computer.
-You have multiple components, multiple RAM slots, multiple PCIe lanes but one motherboard and one case.
+You have multiple components, multiple RAM slots, multiple PCIe lanes but one motherboard and one case (generally).

 One motherboard can take a finite amount of GPUs because it has a finite amount of PCIeX16 lanes for example\
 If you wanna go further to use multiple GPUs from multiple machines you can no longer use only one controller.
 In HPC and in supercomputers we call that having multiple nodes.

-Check how many nodes does [Jean-Zay](http://www.idris.fr/jean-zay/cpu/jean-zay-cpu-hw.html) or [Perlmutter](https://docs.nersc.gov/systems/perlmutter/architecture/#system-specifications) have for example
+Check how many nodes does [Jean-Zay](http://www.idris.fr/jean-zay/cpu/jean-zay-cpu-hw.html) or [Perlmutter](https://docs.nersc.gov/systems/perlmutter/architecture/#system-specifications) have for example.

 If we wanna do jax on 2 nodes and beyond, we have to use multi controller setup, using `mpirun` or `srun` and specifying the exact architecture we are targeting.